Alpentech Resume - 40th Year Qualifications

 • zoning proposals

-While many mountain resorts and agencies have knowledge based on their experience, they hire us to create:
+Knowledge-based resorts and agencies have hired us to create:

-• Alternative transport system studies: Alpentech founder’s roots in the Bernese Oberland in Switzerland, give rise to interesting comparisons leading to revision of energy/ efficiency and sustainability concepts, significantly reducing carbon footprint and better water quality management.
+• Alternative transport system studies: Thanks to Alpentech founder’s roots in the Switzerland, we have engaged in interesting mountain transportation comparisons with rail/ aerial lift/ bus and automobile transportation in mountains.
+Revision of energy efficiency and sustainability concepts, can significantly reduce carbon footprint and water quality management.

-• Mountain Master Plans: Lift and trail capacity, terrain parks, avalanche control, adventure access, summer and winter utilization, etc. Invariably, Alpentech involvement resulted in substantial increase of use and revenue and has brought recognition and design awards.
+• Mountain Master Plans: Lift and trail capacity, terrain parks, avalanche control, adventure access, summer and winter utilization, etc. require routine reviews.
+Invariably, Alpentech involvement resulted in substantial increase of use and revenue and has brought recognition and design awards.

-• Multi-season Plans: Gravity parks, terrain parks, bike trails, climbing walls, summer slides/ carts, high ropes, artificial skiing surfaces, etc. Alpentech has participated in layout and planning of the first all season Snowflex ski facility as a part of a recreation development plan near a U.S. University.
+• Multi-season Plans: Gravity parks, terrain parks, bike trails, climbing walls, summer slides/ carts, high ropes, artificial skiing surfaces, become options to consider.
+Alpentech has participated in layout and planning of the first all season Snowflex ski facility as a part of a recreation development plan near a U.S. University.

 Since January 1, 2015, Alpentech GmbH operates a Swiss Branch Office focusing on comparative analysis and International Business.